Home Newsletter Locations Diary

 Heage, Derbyshire

-An attractive mill in picturesque country setting
+An attractive mill in a picturesque country setting

 Heage windmill is a tower mill with six sails and fan tail and built of local sandstone and is over two hundred years old.
 Standing on the brow of a hill between the villages of Heage and Nether Heage in the district of Amber Valley.
 It overlooks the village of Nether Heage.